Skip to contents

 object

-A matrix data object containing normalized expression values, with rows corresponding to genes and columns to samples (species).
+a matrix data object containing normalized expression values, with rows corresponding to genes and columns to samples (species).

 design